gavinlyonsrepo/NOKIA_5110_RPI/README.md

 ### API

-The Software is commented mostly for"doxygen" and if users uses "doxygen" software an API can be generated.
+The Software is commented mostly for"doxygen" and if users uses "doxygen" software an API HTML document can be generated.
 A Doxyfile is in doc sub folder in repository.

 ### SPI